Civic Engagement at Wagner College

-At Wagner College, civic engagement takes on many forms and the Center for Leadership and Community Engagement (CLCE) houses some of these programs and efforts while also support much more that takes place elsewhere on campus and in the community.
-The CLCE believes that engagement begins with people who decide to learn together, become more committed, and become better able to support the well being of communities through democratic and collaborative work.
+At Wagner College, civic engagement takes on many forms.
+We believe that engagement begins with people who decide to learn together, become more committed, and become better able to support the well being of communities through democratic and collaborative work.

 Higher education has an historic commitment to promote the public good.
 Aligned with Wagner College’s Plan for the Practical Liberal Arts, the civic engagement mission is to serve as an intellectual, practical, and ethical resource, connecting the Wagner College campus community with institutional and organizational partners on Staten Island and beyond, which share our commitment to confronting complex social, economic, and political issues through democratic engagement.

 The intersection of academics and practical experience upholds Wagner’s commitment to nurturing civically engaged students.
 Students have the option to enhance their academic journeys through community experience by minoring in Civic Engagement to develop a civic identity and provide future employers with concrete evidence of students’ commitment and experience in civic engagement.